kellyiscute/not-blessed/src/not-blessed/rendering/architecture.md

     * `renderString` getter contains the actual data that sends to the terminal(control sequences && content)
     * `width` field indicates the actual content length
     * `type`: `normal` | `styled` | `blankSpace` | `transparent`
+    * Can either contain text or child spans
-    * implements a combime function that combime with another Render Span
+    * implements a combime(`coveredBy`) function that combime with another Render Span

 ## Styled Span `render-styled-span.ts`